raulg-prog/cloud-projects/cost-monitoring/README.md

 # AWS Cost Monitoring & Alerting System

-## 📌 Overview
+## Overview

 This project implements a cloud cost monitoring and alerting system in AWS to track usage, prevent overspending, and improve cost visibility.
-It demonstrates real-world FinOps practices using AWS-native tools and tagged infrastructure.

 ---

 ## ❗ Problem

 Cloud costs can quickly grow without proper monitoring and alerts.
-Without visibility, it becomes difficult to identify which resources are generating costs and when spending exceeds expectations.
+Without visibility it becomes difficult to identify which resources are generating costs and when spending exceeds expectations.

 ---